coderolls/coderolls-blog/_posts/git/2022-10-29-git-cheat-sheet.md

 ## Commit History

-Show all commits of a repository , newest first
+Show all commits of a repository, the newest first

 ```bash
 git log